Days out on Exmoor - Exmoor Ponies in the wild

 Riding an Exmoor Pony

-Exmoor is famous for its superb riding and everyone, whether an experienced rider or a beginner, can enjoy the experience of riding an Exmoor pony.
-The Exmoor Pony Centre runs Activity Afternoons and Activity Days as a great way to get up close to some of the ponies that were taken into their care and have a fun time at the Centre.
-These events are held in all weather with riding under cover if necessary.
-Booking is not required and entrance to the Centre is free.
-There are small charges for the individual activities.
+Exmoor is famous for its superb riding.
+Everyone, whether an experienced rider or a beginner, can enjoy the experience of riding an Exmoor pony.
+The Exmoor Pony Centre runs Activity Afternoons and Activity Days.
+These events are a great way to get up close to some of the ponies that have been taken into their care while having a fun time at the Centre.

 Annual Exmoor Pony Gathering